DataStax-Academy/workshop-cassandra-certification/PRACTICE.md

 [⬆️ Top](#sample-questions)

 ### 16. Read/Write/Storage - Administrator Exam
-Consider the table definition and how a single row is stored in two SSTables on a Cassandra node:
+Consider the table definition and how a single row is stored in one Memtable two SSTables on a Cassandra node:

 ```
-CREATE TABLE (
+CREATE TABLE tests(
     id INT PRIMARY KEY,
     test TEXT,
     score int,
-)
+);
 ```
 **Memtable**
 ```